 We’ve proven to you by now that your customers are researching online voraciously.
 With 94% of your potential customers searching for information about you and your product on the internet, you’ve got a massive opportunity to target customers through content creation.
 You know they’re doing the research, you just have to provide the information that fuels that research process.

 The facts is, your best potential buyers are online.
 They’re tech-savvy, and they’ll put in the time and the effort to do months of online research deciding which big-ticket item they want from your B2B.
 To reach those buyers, you need to develop quality content that addresses their pain points and feeds them the information they’re looking for.
-When buyers keep coming back to your content for reference in their research, and to help them make major purchasing decisions, you become their advisor and the company they trust to purchase the product they need.
+When buyers keep coming back to your content for reference in their research, and to help them make major purchasing decisions, you become their adviser and the company they trust to purchase the product they need.